gregjacobs/Class.js/README.md

 ### Extending classes from other frameworks

-Because this implementation does not rely on making `Class` the superclass of all classes, Class.js can also be used to extend classes from other frameworks using `Class.extend()` (if those classes rely on prototype-chained inheritance behind the scenes, as Class.js does), to be able to add Class.js features (mixins, inherited static properties, etc) to new subclasses of another hierarchy.
+Because this implementation does not rely on making `Class` the superclass of all classes, Class.js can also be used to extend classes from other frameworks using `Class.extend()` (if those classes rely on prototype-chained inheritance behind the scenes, as Class.js does).
+This allows you to add Class.js features (mixins, inherited static properties, etc) to new subclasses of another hierarchy.
 Ex:

 ```javascript
 var MySubClass = Class.extend( SomeOtherFrameworksClass, {